John5en/John5en/README.md

 ### Hello

-I am a Norwegian Front End Developer student at Noroff, and are about to finish my first year.
+I am a Front End Developer student at Noroff, and are about to finish my first year.

 Here are my portfolio webpage with all the projects i have been working on: